 Food Should Taste Good tortilla chips are also non-GMO, certified Kosher and certified gluten-free (with many of the chip varieties also certified vegan).
 The tortilla chips are a wholesome snack that deliver on taste with real, simple ingredients (you’ll recognized and be able to pronounce everything in the ingredient list for all the chips!).
 This also gives the tortilla chips a great texture and consistency.
-They are sturdy enough for dipping but not too thick or sharp as traditional tortilla chips can be.
+They are sturdy enough for dipping into thick, creamy dips like con Queso but not too thick or sharp as traditional tortilla chips can be.
 Certainly the variety of their tortilla chip flavors creates many options for a Cinco de Mayo party!

 Chorizo con Queso Dip with Blue Corn Tortilla Chips

 Spicy queso dip pairs perfectly with blue corn tortilla chips for a Mexican inspired appetizer.